tytydraco/yessleep/out/The_Door_in_the_Attic.md

 As I stood staring at the door, heart pounding in my ears, I heard what sounded like a slammed car door coming from outside the window.
 From where I stood, I could see only blue sky on the other side of the glass, a clear indicator of daytime.
 But there was no denying what I’d heard.

 I moved toward the window, growing more and more nervous with each step.
 Maybe I could see Jeff or his truck.
 Maybe this was all a big misunderstanding.
-Maybe it wasn’t even a window, but rather some sort of artwork or optical illusion.
+Maybe it wasn’t a window, but rather some sort of artwork or optical illusion.
 Those are the things I told myself.
 But those thoughts disappeared as I reached the window and saw the truth.

 It was a window, and while what I saw outside was somewhat familiar, it was also different.
 The neighbors’ homes were different.
 The street was different.
 The cars were different.

 And standing in my driveway was a stranger.
 A woman.
-She had long black hair and was staring up at me.
+She was dressed in black and had long black hair, and was staring up at me.
 People walked down the sidewalk past her.
 Ignoring her.
 Nobody looking to see what it was she was looking at.

 As a couple walked along the sidewalk past the driveway, I pounded on the window and hollered, “Hey!”
 But they just kept walking, as if they never even heard me.

 I looked back down at the woman and she lifted her arm and beckoned me with her hand.
-I should’ve turned and left.
-But it was as if I was under a spell.
+I should’ve turned and left, but it was as if I was under a spell.
 I couldn’t hear Jeff.
 He would’ve been back by then.
 All I could hear was the muffled afternoon outside the window — singing birds and barking squirrels, car motors and stereos, people talking as they walked by.
 And in contrast to the beautiful day, was the woman in black, beckoning me to her.

 I lifted the window and the outside world flooded in — all the sounds, smells, and the summer heat.
 Propped just beneath the windowsill was an aluminum ladder.
 I climbed outside and stepped onto it and carefully descended, then when my feet touched the freshly mowed grass, I turned around.